CarperAI/Algorithm-Distillation-RLHF/README.md

 It's less obvious how to do this when the task is not a language task, such as moonlander.
 Enumerating the states as coordinates might work, but requires experimentation.

-Trajectories in *Language format* are learn by models in `/models/lm`.
+Trajectories in *Language format* are learnt by models in `/models/lm`.

 ## To summarise: